Allison-s1810822006/FurnitureRecycling_backend/database.md

--- WARNING: This schema is for context only and is not meant to be run.
--- Table order and constraints may not be valid for execution.

 CREATE TABLE public.app_users (
-user_id uuid NOT NULL DEFAULT gen_random_uuid() UNIQUE, full_name character varying, password_hash character varying,
-is_admin boolean DEFAULT false, email character varying, phone character varying, address character varying, line_user_id character varying UNIQUE, line_display_name character varying, line_picture_url character varying,
+user_id uuid NOT NULL DEFAULT gen_random_uuid() UNIQUE, full_name character varying, is_admin boolean DEFAULT false, email character varying, phone character varying, line_user_id character varying UNIQUE, line_display_name character varying, line_picture_url character varying,